Amtrak train derails in Washington state, minor injuries reported

 Photos posted on social media show several cars of the train tipped over on the tracks, near the waters of Chambers Bay.

+"This could have been a lot more catastrophic because it was by the water," Sheriff's Det.
+Ed Troyer told Q13Fox.

-Officials say passengers were being evacuated from the scene and taken to a nearby ferry terminal.
+Passengers were evacuated from the scene and taken to a nearby ferry terminal.
+Amtrak said all riders were provided with alternate transportation.

+The company confirmed in a statement that the train's locomotive and baggage car had derailed.
+Amtrak added that the train was traveling between Vancouver, British Columbia and Eugene-Springfield, Ore.

 The Gig Harbor Police Department says one of its patrol boats is helping environment officials put in pollution-control booms to block fuel from the derailment from leaking into a nearby body of water.
 The department posted a photo Sunday afternoon on its Twitter account showing the work.